cartographer-project/point_cloud_viewer/README.md

 ### SDL client (experimental)

 This is a native client using [SDL2](https://libsdl.org).

-It is a new tool and incomplete.
-For now, prefer the web viewer.
+1. Install SDL2.
+For example, on Mac `brew install sdl2`.
+(This requires Homebrew, https://brew.sh)
+2. Change to the sdl viewer's directory: `cd sdl_viewer/`.

-Build with `cargo build --release`, run with `target/release/sdl_viewer <octree directory>`.
+3. Build with `cargo build --release`.
+4. Run with `target/release/sdl_viewer <octree directory>`.

+In the point cloud viewer, navigate with keys A, W, D, S. Rotate using touchpad.
+Keys 9 and 0 make points smaller and larger, keys 7 and 8 make points darker and brighter.

 ## Prior art